Experiences & Case Studies - Safe and Sound Protocol

 In children with sensory hypersensitivity and behavioral symptoms, the autonomic nervous system is often in a chronic alarm state.
 SSP, developed by Dr. Stephen Porges specifically for children with autism and sensory problems, provides an acoustic input that recalibrates the neuroperception of safety.
 This results in cascading improved functioning: from sensory tolerance, to attention, to social engagement.

-The fact that Luca's changes were observed by parents as well as occupational therapist and teacher - people who did not know about the protocol - reinforces the ecological validity of the results.
+The fact that Luca’s changes were observed by both his parents and his occupational therapist and teacher—people who were unaware of the protocol—reinforces the ecological validity of the results.

-🔒 All personal data has been anonymized and/or fictionalized to protect client privacy.
+🔒 All personal data has been anonymized and/or fictionalized to protect the client’s privacy.
 Permission for anonymous use has been granted.

 Case Study 05